 Membership Requirements for Weddings and Baptisms

 Those who wish to be married in St. Anne’s Church must have been a member of St. Anne’s Church for at least one year, or must be the child of one who has been a member for at least one year.

-Those wishing to have their children baptized should be members of St. Anne's Church.
-Baptisms are celebrated only during regular church services on the following Feast Days: January – Baptism of our Lord, March/April – Easter Vigil or Easter morning, May – The Day of Pentecost, November – All Saints' Day and the Bishop's Visitation.
+Those wishing to have their children baptized should be members of St. Anne’s Church.
+Baptisms are celebrated typically during regular church services on the following Feast Days: January – Baptism of our Lord, March/April – Easter Vigil or Easter morning, May – The Day of Pentecost, November – All Saints’ Day and the Bishop’s Visitation.